hauselin/RDataScience/README.md

 # install.packages("sjstats")
 # install.packages("sjPlot")
 ```

-I use many of these packages in my [custom functions](#custom-r-functions) (although when you use these functions, they'll try to install these packages if you don't already have them).

 Every time I start a new R session in RStudio, I usually run this line of code somewhere at the top of my R script to load all these libraries all at once using `library()`.